dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```
 Module2e produces a pre-emptive stats json file to indicate how many of the gatekeeper resurrection tagged entries are selected for
 actual resurrection (this is usually 100% and is just a confirmation of the gatekeeper selected threads prior to actually
-resurrecting the threads in module2f)
+resurrecting the threads in module2f).
+The main purpose of this stats file is to present the various buckets of the resurrection
+types.

-This file is named aggregate_process_stats_module2e.json
+This file is named aggregate_resurrection_stats_module2e.json

 ```